 We are going to create three charts to showcase the capabilities of Chartbrew:

 - A doughnut chart showing how many restaurants are in each category

 - A bar chart showing the restaurants in the order of their average reviews

 - A KPI chart showing the total number of users registered with the site

 After creating the new empty visualization, we will be redirected to the chart editor page where we can configure the data request and chart settings.

-To start connecting the chart to the Strapi API, we have to create the first dataset, then connect it to Strapi by selecting the option from the dropdown list.
-Next, we are going to configure the data request to fetch restaurant data.
+To start connecting the chart to the Strapi API, we have to create the first dataset, change the name if you wish, then click on the Get data button to connect the dataset to our Strapi connection.

 To get the right data, we only have to add "restaurants?populate=category" in the API route.
 This API call will get restaurant data along with data about each category.
 After we click on the build button, we will see Chartbrew attempting to create a time series from the dataset.
 Unfortunately, the Strapi test data created all the content at the same time, so we cannot create good examples of time series with this data.
 If you are using your Strapi application, you might see a time series chart appearing there.